 Do you have children at university ?
 If you do, I feel your pain.
 When my eldest daughter left for university I felt as though my world had caved in.
 My first born, whom had been by my side for eighteen wonderful years, left our home on a sunny September day for university in Manchester.
 I was inconsolable for many weeks.
 I often sat in her bedroom feeling like I had lost my best friend.
 Although I still had other children at home, the house was empty without her infectious laugh and our late night chats.

 That feeling of ‘mothering’ and ‘nurturing’ doesn’t stop the moment your children leave home.
 Trust me, it just doesn’t.
 At the time of writing this that daughter of mine who left for university is now thirty years old and living in London, enjoying a fabulous career and social life.
 And still I worry about her.
 I worry that she may not be eating properly, or that she is travelling home late on the Tube.
-The worry never stops even when our children reach adulthood and the impact of this worry hits you the first time your child leaves home for university.
+The worry never stops even when our children reach adulthood.
+The impact of this worry hits you the first time your child leaves home for university.

 I often made up parcels for my children at university but it was time consuming finding all the products to put together.
 The Unibox means you don’t have to think about it, as it’s a subscription service which you can cancel at any time.
-Each box is different each month, but generally contains wholesome, healthy treats ( none of this refined sugar junk ) fun, useful items, a magazine and even a hand written card.
+Each box is different each month, but generally contains wholesome, healthy treats, fun, useful items, a magazine and a card.

 Other edible goodies in the box included a jar of Little’s Chocolate Caramel Instant Coffee.
 This will be a hit with any young person, especially during those long, late nights of catching up with course work or dissertations that are due in.
 I know the feeling.
 We have all been there !
 Finally in the edible section of the box is a bag of wasabi coated beans and peas by Quibbles.
-Again this is a great healthy alternative to some of the junk snack food that is out there, so you know your son or daughter is at least having SOME healthy food.
+Again this is a great healthy alternative to some of the junk snack food that is out there.
+So at least you know your son or daughter is at least having SOME healthy food.

 So in conclusion, what do I think to The Unibox ?
 Well, I am very impressed, both with the quality and choice of products.
 I love the lean towards healthy snacks rather than junk food, as that is something I would want to send my child.
-I absolutely love the inclusion of a multi vitamin spray as I know from experience my own concerns that my daughters were not eating properly.
+I absolutely love the inclusion of a multi vitamin spray as I remember my own concerns that my daughters were not eating properly.
 This at least gives them a chance to remedy all those takeaways they have been eating !
 If you have children at university or you just want to send a gift to someone at university then this box is perfect.

 Each box is timed to coincide with university term dates too so you don’t have to worry about when they will be received.
 You can specify a gender too although what I received in my box would be suitable for male or female.
-Postage is free too which is an added bonus as the box is quite large and I believe would be about £3.90 if you were to send your own via Royal Mail.
+Postage is free too which is an added bonus as the box is quite large.
+I believe postage would be about £3.90 if you were to send your own via Royal Mail.

 I hope you enjoyed this review of The Unibox.
 Please let me know if you have used The Unibox before and what your thoughts were.